Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Additional Experimental Details

 \subsubsection{Environment details}

+Observations returned by the key-to-door family of environments for each of the three phases can be visualized in Fig.~\ref{fig.ktd}.

-Table~\ref{tab.hvktd_advantages} shows the advantages for either picking up the key or not, for an agent that has a perfect apple-phase policy, but never picks up the key or door, on High-Variance-Key-To-Door.
+To motivate our approach, Table~\ref{tab.hvktd_advantages} shows the advantage estimates for either picking up the key or not on High-Variance-Key-To-Door, for an agent that has a perfect apple-phase policy, but never picks up the key or door.
 Since there are 10 apples which can be worth 1 or 10, the return will be either 10 or 100.
-Thus the forward baseline in they key phase, i.e. before it has seen how much an apple is worth in the current episode, will be 55.
-As seen here, the difference in advantages due to Luck is far larger than the difference in advantage due to Skill when not using hindsight, making learning difficult, leading to the policy never learning to start picking up the key or door.
-However, when we use a hindsight-conditioned baseline, we are able to learn a $\Phi$ (i.e. the value of a single apple in the current episode) that is completely independent from the actions taken by the agent, but which can provide a perfect hindsight-conditioned baseline of either 10 or 100.
+Thus the forward baseline in the key phase, i.e. before it has seen how much an apple is worth in the current episode, will be 55.
+As seen in Table~\ref{tab.hvktd_advantages}, the difference in advantage estimates due to `luck' is far larger than the difference in advantage estimates due to `skill' when not using hindsight.
+This makes learning difficult and leads to the policy never learning to start picking up the key or opening the door.
+However, when we use a hindsight-conditioned baseline, we are able to learn a $\Phi$ (such as the value of a single apple in the current episode) that is completely independent from the actions taken by the agent, but which can provide a perfect hindsight-conditioned baseline of either 10 or 100.